mbedross/orangeBoxV2/README.md

 #### SET.powerRelay(relayNumber, state)

-This module energizes of de-energizes relay coils
+This module energizes or de-energizes relay coils.
+These relays are Single Pole Dual Throw (SPDT).
+There is one common, one Normally Open (NO), and one Normally Closed (NC) lead.
+Energizing the coil (state = 1) completes the circuit between the common and NC lead.